Lead-time & Latest News Page

 .

-Emergency Service Questions:
+Timing and Emergency Service Questions:

 What about emergency service?

 I so wish I could clone myself, or was a more magickal creature to be in two places at once like in a Harry Potter movie (LOL), so I could assist my clients at the drop of a hat.
+But sadly I am only one person.
+I would like to have a life as well, but I will not sacrifice quality for production volume.

 Basement flooding?

-If you have a basement that is flooding, this is a sign that you may have a much more serious problem to address than just gutters, like:
+If you have a basement that is flooding, this is a sign that you may have a much more serious problem to address than just gutters.
+Like:

 (a) The water table in your area may be getting too high, and your basement should not have been permitted to be in the plans when the house was built.
 There are lots of areas around this metro area where the ground water table gets too high in the rainy seasons and basements are not within the code for that area.